vishaltak/gitlab-development-kit/doc/howto/auto_devops/index.md

 gdk reconfigure
 ```

-You will need to replace `<gitlab-hostname>` below with the appropriate values
+You need to replace `<gitlab-hostname>` below with the appropriate values
 from your reverse proxy settings and edit `registry/config.yml` like so:

 ```yaml